-Other income, net for the first quarter of fiscal 2021 decreased \$1.3 million compared to the first quarter of fiscal 2020.
-This decrease was primarily due to lower income from our Red Iron joint venture as a result of lower field inventory levels and increased inventory turnover at our channel partners due to strong retail demand during the first quarter of fiscal 2021 as compared to the first quarter of fiscal 2020.
+Other income, net for the third quarter of fiscal 2021 decreased \$0.8 million compared to the third quarter of fiscal 2020.
+This slight decrease was primarily due to lower income from our Red Iron joint venture as a result of lower field inventory levels and increased inventory turnover at our channel partners due to strong retail demand during the third quarter of fiscal 2021 as compared to the third quarter of fiscal 2020, partially offset by the favorable impact of foreign currency exchange rates.
+Other income, net for the year-to-date period of fiscal 2021 decreased \$2.7 million compared to the same period in fiscal 2020.
+This decrease was primarily due to lower income from our Red Iron joint venture as a result of lower field inventory levels and increased inventory turnover at our channel partners due to strong retail demand during the first nine months of fiscal 2021 as compared to the first nine months of fiscal 2020, partially offset by a settlement charge incurred for the termination of our U.S. defined benefit pension plan recognized in fiscal 2020 that did not reoccur in fiscal 2021.